-Book review: David Sinclair – Lifespan: Why We Age—and Why We Don’t Have To (2019)
+- David A. Sinclair – Lifespan: Why We Age—and Why We Don’t Have To, 2019 (free ebook is on libgen)

 I know Scott Alexander has already reviewed this, but since I kind of make a habit of reading books he reviewed favorably, and this book overlapped with my general interest in biotech, I decided to give it a go.
 I’ve been working in biotech in a professional capacity for about 7 years, though not much in the anti-aging field, mainly in genomics.